abhiaiyer91/meteor-pg-apollo-shopping-cart/README.md

 ## Contribute
 It'd be cool to see the feature set expand, and cleaned up.
-Have never used Sequelize professionally, so can learn a lot from you people out there.
+If you want to get involved file issues and make prs.